pydicom/pynetdicom/dev/_sources/examples/qr_move.rst.txt

 The DICOM :dcm:`Query/Retrieve Service <part04/chapter_C.html>`
 provides a mechanism for a service user to query and retrieve the SOP Instances managed by a QR SCP.
-The QR (Move) SOP classes allow an SCU to request an SCP send matching SOP Instances to a known Storage SCP over a new association.
+The QR (Move) SOP classes allow an SCU to request an SCP send up to 65535 matching SOP Instances to a known Storage SCP over a new association.
 This is accomplished through the DIMSE C-MOVE and C-STORE services.

 One limitation of the C-MOVE service is that the Move SCP/Storage SCU must